zhanghai/MaterialProgressBar/README.md

 Don't forget to create and set the drawable as above.

-You can also customize the behavior of these drawables by calling `setShowTrack()` and `setUseIntrinsicPadding()`.
+You can also customize the behavior of these drawables by calling `setShowBackground()` and `setUseIntrinsicPadding()`.
 Tint-related methods `setTint()`, `setTintList()` and `setTintMode()` are also backported so that you can use them directly, but remember to take these drawables as their actual type or `TintableDrawable` because VM won't be able to find these methods on `Drawable` for legacy platforms.

 If you want to support API level < 18, you'll need to workaround a canvas limitation as in [here](https://github.com/DreaminginCodeZH/MaterialProgressBar/blob/0eee874b6fbd109eda2be01b7887647e589dcd9d/library/src/main/java/me/zhanghai/android/materialprogressbar/MaterialProgressBar.java#L122); Using `MaterialProgressBar` does this automatically.